Seller ratings on Google Shopping

 - StellaService, an independent company that rates the customer service performance of online businesses.

-Ratings for your store will automatically appear without any action required by you, if they are not already present.
+Ratings for your store may automatically appear without any action required by you, if they are not already present.
 As we develop this program, we will continue to enhance and refine our ratings.
 We expect the number of stores rated on Google Shopping to grow as we update this feature.

 If you don’t yet have reviews for your store, you can sign up for Google Trusted Stores, a certification program which collects seller ratings for free.